 Conventionally, two major elements of the transport system provide a level of accessibility; nodes and links.
 The nodes (A), related to transport terminals, and the links (B), related to transport infrastructures, have a gradient-like expression of accessibility that has been considered in location theories since Von Thunen.
-This gradient can be like concentric circles for nodes and like linear buffers for links.
+This gradient can be like concentric circles for nodes and linear buffers for links.
 The closer a location is to these elements, the more suitable the accessibility of a site is supposed to be.

 - Improvements in local, regional and international transportation have considerably lessened the friction of distance.
 This expands the area covered by each category of site accessibility (TrendT1).